miafryling/credhub-api-docs/includes/_health.md

 }
 ```

-This request verifies that communication with the server via the API is still possible.
+This request verifies that communication with the server via the API is possible.

 ### HTTP Request